The Members Coal India Limited

 35. Contracts or Arrangements with Related Parties

 Loan guarantees and investments made by Coal India Limited in terms ofSection 186 of the Companies Act 2013 is enclosed in Annexure 17 37.
 Familiarizationprogramme of Board Members.

-As per regulation 46 of SEBI (Listing Obligations and DisclosureRequirement) Regulations 2015 the details of the familiarization programmes given toIndependent Directors is to be disclosed on the website of the company.
-The same isdisclosed on company's website and link is givenhereunder:-https://www.coalindia.in/media/documents/Familiarization_Programme_imparted_to_Independent_Directors_ZDCHdy3.pdf
+As per regulation 46 of SEBI (Listing Obligations and DisclosureRequirement) Regulations 2015 the details of familiarization programmes given toIndependent Directors is to be disclosed on the website of the company.
+The same isdisclosed in company's website and link s given hereunder:-https://www.coalindia.in/media/documents/Familiarization_Programme_imparted_to_Independent_Directors_ZDCHdy3.pdf

 38. Sexual Harassment of Women at the Workplace

 The company has an Anti-Sexual Harassment Policy in line with therequirements of The Sexual Harassment of Women at the Workpla (Prevention Prohibition& Redressal) Act 2013.
 Internal Complaints Committee (ICC) is working at everySubsidiary and office of Coal India Limited to redress complaints regarding sexualharassment.
 All women employees (permanent contractual temporary trainees) are coveredunder the said policy.
-The ICC members of Coal India Limited head quarters are asfollows:
+The ICC members of Coal India Limited headquarters are as under: